gathanase/AssemblyLine/README.md

 * play modes: sandbox and weekly challenge

 # Current status

-## Done
-* all artifacts are implemented
-* all required machines are implemented
-* the game is playable in sandbox
+The project is in early development but the game is playable in sandbox mode.
+All artifacts and required machine are implemented.

-## Todo
-* choose a file name for save&load
-* limit the floor to 16x16 grid
-* pause the game

 # Thanks
 Thanks to [PocketFactory](https://github.com/MatthewStrouss/PocketFactory) for the materials and sample code